Proverbs

 — African proverb

-wisdom know-it-alls African proverbs
+know-it-alls African proverbs wisdom

 Sitting quietly, doing nothing, spring comes, and the grass grows by itself.